lejlab/MovieDB-backend/README.md

 Application regarding movies and all about them

 **App starting**
-After being positioned inside API directory use:
+<br>After being positioned inside API directory use:
   `mvn spring-boot:run`